A wall-crossing formula for Gromov-Witten invariants under variation of git quotient: Wall-crossing for Gromov-Witten invariants

-Next we describe the moduli spaces of $\C^\times$-fixed gauged maps in terms of gauged maps with smaller structure group.
-Let $\ol{\M}^{G_\zeta}_n(C,X,L_t,\zeta)$ denote the category of $\zeta$-fixed gauged maps whose principal component is semistable for the polarization given by $L_t$ for some $t \in (-1,1)$, as in Definition \ref{fixedef}.
+Next we describe the moduli spaces of circle-fixed gauged maps in terms of gauged maps with smaller structure group.
+We begin with the following remark on actions of central subgroups on the moduli stacks of gauged maps.
+To simplify notation we denote $\ol{\M}^G_n(C,X) = \ol{\M}^G_n(C,X,\LL_t,d)$ the moduli stack of $\LL$-semistable gauged maps of class $d \in H_2^G(X,\Z)$.